Skip to main content

 St. Cloud "Does its bit"

 The St. Cloud Normal School was highlighy involved with WWI homefront activities.
-Driven by thier sense of patriotism and of community, the St. Cloud Normal School became a leader in promoting WWI involvement.
+Driven by their sense of patriotism and of community, the St. Cloud Normal School became a leader in promoting WWI involvement.
 Through their direct military service, involvement in volunteer work and organizations, and participation in and contribution to conservation efforts, the St. Cloud Normal School worked hard to "do their bit."